Genusbiz/docs/developers/defining-an-app-model/services/nodes-and-node-groups.md

 <td>Identifying Name</td>

 <td>The name used to identify the server in the network.
-This name must correspond to the Computer Name, or NetBIOS name, of the server.</td>
+This name must correspond to the Computer Name, or NetBIOS name, of the server.
+This name MUST NOT include the domain part of the machine address.
+Eg. "myserver", not "myserver.mynetwork.com"</td>

 </tr>